-Remember that this isn’t forever.. this is a protocol for helping your body to heal itself and your metabolism to recover.
+Enjoy the process as much as you can and take the chance to focus on other areas of your life outside of health and fitness.
+Remember that this isn’t forever.
+This is a protocol for helping your body to heal itself and your metabolism to recover.
 As you start to feel better and have more energy you can start to switch things up.
 Maybe by changing the foods you eat or by adding in more exercise.
 Always let this process be guided by your body rather than your mind!

 Over to you…

-- Like this post and share to support my business
+- Please like this post and share to support my business